AdobeDocs/experience-platform.en/help/dashboards/user-defined-dashboards.md

 ![The widget composer with the Marks dropdown and widget title text field highlighted.](./images/user-defined-dashboards/marks-dropdown-widget-title.png)

 When you are satisfied with your widget select **[!UICONTROL Save]**.
-A green tick icon underneath the widget name indicates that the widget has been saved.
+A tick icon underneath the widget name indicates that the widget has been saved.

 ![New widget save confirmation.](./images/user-defined-dashboards/save-confirmation.png)